simoncblyth/opticks/notes/issues/SOpticksKey_in_new_workflow.rst

     (gdb)

-Hmm looks like GGeo->CF is assuming a saved IDPath.
+Hmm GGeo->CF was assuming a saved IDPath for QProp.
+I thought that was just a test ?

 ::